Move over Bordeaux: French premium winemakers eye China vintage

 GROWING THIRST

-DBR's and LVMH's investments into China aim to capitalize on China's growing thirst for premium wines, but could also help their extensive line-ups of mid-priced wines and spirits.
+DBR's and LVMH's investments into China aim to capitalise on China's growing thirst for premium wines, but could also help their extensive line-ups of mid-priced wines and spirits.

 Chinese consumers are drawn to either high-end or cheap wine, leaving a gap in the middle of the market.
 By producing a Chinese "halo" wine marque, the French winemakers could draw drinkers to their imported mid-range lineup.